Lewuathe/storm-devenv/README.md

 nimbus.host: "172.30.0.11"
 ```

+If you have launched on EC2, you have to setup this as EC2 nimbus public IP which can be found your AWS dashboard.

 And submit your topology.
 You can read more detail [here](https://storm.apache.org/documentation/Running-topologies-on-a-production-cluster.html)
 ```
 $ storm jar path/to/allmycode.jar org.me.MyTopology arg1 arg2 arg3